 Even though it is protected by law in all 12 countries, its numbers are falling in large parts of its range.
 Today there are between 3,500 and 7,000 snow leopards left in the wild.
 The species is listed as Endangered by the International Union for Conservation of Nature, the IUCN.

 In the past, research into the snow leopard has been sketchy, so basic knowledge of the species’ ecology, and reliable population estimates, were sorely lacking.
 To increase knowledge about the species a unique Long Term Ecological Study started in 2008.
 It is based in the Gobi Desert in Mongolia and Snow Leopard Trust is in charge of the study.
 The study will continue for several years and comprises three different activities: research, development of conservation work, and education.
-Nordens Ark has a role in this work.
-We have paid for GPS collars that allow researchers to follow the snow leopards’ movement patterns and find out what they eat, how far they roam and much more besides.
-We also finance researches working with the study.
+Nordens Ark supports Snow Leopard Trust efforts to save the Snow Leopard and co-finance one of their researchers'.